- Features of modern aluminium patio sliding doors.

 - Sliding doors will require a more complicated installation owing to their large size and glass panels.
 Here’s what you should know about how sliding doors are fitted.

-If you would like help in choosing your next sliding door or need further information on where to buy, contact us.
+If you would like help in choosing your next sliding door or need further information on the different types of sliding doors or where to buy, contact us.